Frikeee/modisoft-puppeteer/README.md

+# Important information
+- **Every time the script is run again, the json files and database are erased and overwritten, so please save them if necessary.**

 # Database setup instructions
 - After copying the project, type 'npm i' to install all dependencies
 - Create a '.env' file similar to '.env.example'